-- Concentration effect on impairment: varies by drug type, generally no established relation between drug level in the body and impairment; well-established relation between alcohol BAC in blood or breath and impairment. - Crash risk: varies by drug type, with only broad qualitative estimates for some drugs; quite precise estimates of crash risk by BAC level for alcohol. - Driver beliefs: some drugs don't impair driving and there's a low risk of arrest; alcohol impairs. - Societal attitudes: no strong attitudes on drugs and driving: drinking and driving is socially unacceptable for many and the designated driver is a societal norm.
+- Concentration effect on impairment: varies by drug type, no established relations between drug level in the body and impairment; well-established relation between alcohol BAC in blood or breath and impairment. - Crash risk: varies by drug type, with only broad qualitative estimates for many drugs; quite precise estimates of crash risk by BAC level for alcohol. - Driver beliefs: some drugs don't impair driving and there's a low risk of arrest; alcohol impairs. - Societal attitudes: no strong attitudes on drugs and driving: drinking and driving is socially unacceptable for many and the designated driver is a societal norm.